 Male and female brown recluse spiders can inject dangerous venom into people.
 The initial bite is usually painless but within a few hours the site of the bite will swell and blister.
 The tissue around the bite will start to die, creating an ulcer and eventually exposing muscle and bone.
 Other symptoms include fever and difficulty sleeping.
 Seek emergency medical attention if you think you have been bitten by a brown recluse spider.

-Benefits of Professional Brown Recluse Spider Pest Control
+What are the Benefits of Professional Brown Recluse Spider Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a brown recluse spider problem.
 Finding and treating the brown recluse spiders can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the brown recluse spider infestation.